TheArjunAgarwal/haskell2025/chapters-typ/ch06_polymorphism.typ

 A nice exercise would be to write the types of the following functions defined in the previous section: *`head`*, *`tail`*, *`(!!)`*, *`take`* and *`splitAt`*.
 ]

 We have now given a type to one of the 3 functions discussed above, by giving a way to group together types by their common _shape_.
-This is not enough to give types of the other two functions (`(==)` and `elem`), for that we will need a way to group together types by shared _bhehaviour_, which we will see in the next section.
+This is not enough to give types of the other two functions (`(==)` and `elem`), to do so we define the following:

+#def(sub: "Behaviour")[
+    Given a type `T`, the *behaviour* of the elements in `T` is the set of definable functions whose type includes `T`.
+]

+We use this to define the two types of polymorphism, one of which we have already seen in this section, and we will look at the other one more deepy in the next.

 #def(sub: "2 Types of Polymorphism")[
 - Polymorphism done by grouping types that with common _shape_ is called *Parametric Polymorphism*.